resbaz/resbaz2019/sydney/faqs.md

 ## Can I help out?

 Of course!
-Without volunteers, we couldn't do this every year.
-Send your details to [resbazsydney@googlegroups.com](mailto:resbazsydney@googlegroups.com) to let us know you're interested.
+Without volunteers, we couldn't do this every year. <a href="https://docs.google.com/forms/d/e/1FAIpQLSf84vKYZADlIzdNvAcSW9mSZbU9XYhIqZKxaRdmMDDBm5dgNQ/viewform">Register for our mailing list</a>, and tick the box to say you'd like to volunteer to let us know you're interested.
 If you're attending the festival, we'd strongly encourage you participate by submitting a poster or lightning talk.
 These are great ways to introduce yourself to the broader community.